ODBC from C tutorial part 2 — fetching results

 } while( SQL_SUCCEEDED( ret ) && row_count == 20 );

-The above code shows an important point: the SQLExtendedFetch call will return SQL_SUCCESS when only part of a SQL_ROWSET_SIZE set of rows is returned.
-This can be checked by the pcrow value.
-If there a no rows to return, the call will return SQL_NO_DATA in the same way as the single row case (described in the basic fetching results section).
+The above code demonstrates an important point: the SQLExtendedFetch call returns SQL_SUCCESS when only part of a SQL_ROWSET_SIZE set of rows is returned.
+This can be checked by using the pcrow value.
+If there a no rows to return, the call returns SQL_NO_DATA in the same way as the single row case (described in the basic fetching results section).

 SQLFetchScroll